D10S0VSkY-OSS/Stack-Lifecycle-Deployment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About SLD

-SLD helps accelerate deployment, weighting and making IaaC reusable, generating dynamic forms and maintaining different variables per environment with the same code.
-With SLD you can schedule infrastructure deployments such as its destruction, manage users by roles and separate stacks by squad and environment
+SLD helps to accelerate deployment, weighting and making IaaC reusable, generating dynamic forms and maintaining different variables in each environment with the same code.
+With SLD you can schedule infrastructure deployments like its destruction, manage users by roles and separate stacks by squad and environment

 ![Product Name Screen Shot](img/dashboard.png)